-Prior to FDP issuance, documentation demonstrating ownership and/or the right to access the property on which the floodplain development will be performed must be submitted to the County (unless waived by the County Engineer).
+Prior to FDP issuance, documentation demonstrating ownership and/or the right to access the property on which the floodplain development will be performed must be submitted to the County.
 Examples of documentation which may be used to meet this requirement include deeds, easement records, assessor records, and legal agreements.